 Related article: Donald T. Sterling’s Fake Homeless Center

 In another unrelated deceptive tactic to the public, Eric Garcetti is expected to announce his support of Sheriff candidate Jim McDonnell.
-To refresh your memory, EG also supported LAPD Chief Beck after he was caught publicly lying about his knowledge of a transaction involving his daughters horse.
-Take ANYTHING Eric Garcetti says with a grain of salt…and proceed with extreme caution.
+To refresh your memory, EG also supported LAPD Chief Beck after he was caught publicly lying about his knowledge of a transaction involving his daughter’s horse.

-2UrbanGirls still doesn’t appreciate Eric Garcetti overlooking South L.A. on the Promise Zone funding and I don’t care that Najee Ali said otherwise.
+2UrbanGirls still doesn’t appreciate the mayor overlooking South LA on the Promise Zone funding and I don’t care that Najee Ali said otherwise.